jcurran0201/credit_card_fraud_detection/README.md

 | XGBoost + Tuning | 0.66 | 0.77 | 0.71 | 0.80 |

 Class imbalance was handled via class weighting and threshold tuning rather than SMOTE in order to preserve natural transaction patterns.
+A/B testing was not performed becasue the data used in this project was static.
+A/B testing is typically done with live data
 ---

 ## Financial Impact Comparison